Skirting Board

 What Are Skirting Boards?

-• Protects walls from damage
+• Protects walls from scuffs, bumps, and furniture damage

-Types of Skirting Boards
+Types of Skirting Board Profiles

 • Chamfer: A chamfered skirting board boasts a sleek and minimalist design, characterised by a single angled edge that slopes down to a flat, straight surface at the bottom of the board.